xrcollaboratory/edu.cornell.xrc.core/Documentation~/index.md

 **Singleton**

-The Singleton pattern is a creational design pattern that ensures the existence of only one instance of a class and provides a global point of access to it.
+The Singleton pattern is a design pattern that ensures the existence of only one instance of a class and provides a global point of access to it.
 In Unity scripting, the Singleton pattern is commonly used to manage resources, data, or systems that should have a single, centralized instance throughout the lifespan of the application.

 **Observer**